 Generally, spinal arthritis happens as people age.
 Younger people usually get it from a number of other reasons.

-- An injury or trauma to a joint
+- An injury or trauma to a joint, including the sacroiliac joint

 - A cartilage defect related to genetics

 Spinal Arthritis is more common in men usually younger than the age of 45.
 It is more common among women once they cross the age of 45.
-Spinal Arthritis attacks more frequent to people who are obese.
-It is also common in people with jobs that put repetitive stress on some certain joints.
+Spinal Arthritis attacks are more frequent in people who are obese.
+It is also common in people with jobs that put repetitive stress on certain joints.

-Along with the physical factors that affect a patient the emotional and social problems also follow up.
-For instance, any person experiencing spinal arthritis that’s hindering daily job performance will feel depressed and hopeless.
+Along with the physical factors that affect a patient, the emotional and social problems also follow up.
+For instance, any person experiencing spinal arthritis may find that it’s hindering their daily job performance and may feel depressed and hopeless.

-Mostly the treatment of the arthritis is generally about relieving the pain and increasing a person’s physical abilities to function.
+Mostly treatments for arthritis generally aim to reduce pain and increase a person’s physical abilities to function.
 The ultimate goal is to lead a healthy lifestyle.

 - Increase in flexibility